Omarbousfer/alx-system_engineering-devops/0x00-shell_basics/README.md

 fifth script display current directory contents, including hidden files (starting with .).
-Use the long format. sixth script display current directory contents, (Long format|with user and group IDs displayed numerically|And hidden files (starting with .)) seven script creates a directory named my_first_directory in the /tmp/ directory.
+Use the long format. sixth script display current directory contents, (Long format|with user and group IDs displayed numerically|And hidden files (starting with .)) seven script creates a directory named my_first_directory in the /tmp/ directory. eight script will move the file betty from /tmp/ to /tmp/my_first_directory.